RichardMidnight/Macbook-m1/README.md

       Install Crystalfetch from App store

-      Run Crystalfetch to Download an Apple Silicon version of Windows 10 or Windows 11 to Downloads Folder
+      Run Crystalfetch and Download Windows 10 or Windows 11 for Apple Silicon to your Downloads Folder

       Start UTM, New, Virtulize, Windows, ...

+      You will need to buy and apply a Windows license.